Web Full Reference

 {

-has_app: true, // Does the user have the app installed already?
+has_app: true, // Whether the user has the app installed already

 identity: 'BranchUser', // Unique string that identifies the user